nnellans/ado-pipelines-guide/README.md

     displayName: string # human-readable name for the job. optional
     pool: pool # specify the pool where this job will run. optional
     dependsOn: # first form. any jobs which must complete before this one. optional
+    - jobName1
-    - string
+    - jobName2
-    dependsOn: # second form. any jobs which must complete before this one. optional
+    dependsOn: jobName # second form. a job which must complete before this one. optional
     condition: string # evaluate this condition expression to determine whether to run this job. optional
     continueOnError: boolean # setting this to true means future jobs should run even if this job fails. optional, default is false
     timeoutInMinutes: number # how long to run the job before automatically cancelling. optional, default is 60